jehovahsays/Jehovahsays/README.md

 jehovahsays
 ==========

-jehovahsays Allows Custom HTTP Security Headers to be added to the wiki as configured in the LocalSettings.php file.
+Allows Custom HTTP Security Headers to be added to the wiki as configured in the LocalSettings.php file.

 [![Build Status](https://travis-ci.org/jehovahsays/jehovahsays.svg?branch=master)](https://travis-ci.org/jehovahsays/jehovahsays)